Meet the Team

 Dr Bernard Brais is Professor of Neurology and Human Genetics at McGill University in Montreal and co-director of the Montreal Neurological Institute’s Rare Neurological Diseases Group.
 His lab has focused on identifying new genes and mutations that cause hereditary diseases that are more prevalent in the French Canadian population of Quebec due to founder effects.

 Dr Craig Campbell is affiliated with the Thames Valley Children’s Centre and the Pediatric Neurophysiology Laboratory at Children’s Hospital London Health Sciences Centre.
-He is an Associate Professor in Pediatrics, Clinical Neurological Sciences and Epidemiology at Western University and a Scientist at the Children’s Health Research Institute.
+He is a Full Professor in Pediatrics, Clinical Neurological Sciences and Epidemiology at Western University and a Scientist at the Children’s Health Research Institute.

 Dr Cynthia Gagnon is a professor at the School of Rehabilitation at the University of Sherbrooke and a researcher at the Centre de recherche Charles-Le Moyne-Saguenay-Lac-St-Jean sur les innovations en santé.
 Her work aims at improving clinical care and speeding up trial readiness in the most prevalent neuromuscular diseases in Canada.
 Within NMD4C, Cynthia is lead for knowledge translation.